alneng/spotify-audio-previews/README.md

 #### Returns

-- The track ID as a string, or `null` if no valid ID was found
+- The track ID as a string

+#### Throws

+- `InvalidSpotifyUrlError`: If the URL doesn't contain a valid track ID

 ### `validateSpotifyTrackId(trackId)`